Make Fun Of Life!

 Picture

-Marriage Means Being in Love for the Rest of Your Life
+Marriage Means Being In Love For The Rest Of Your Life

 Marriage is love walking hand in hand together.
 It’s laughing with each other about silly little things, and learning to discuss big things with care and tenderness.
 In marriage, love is trusting each other when you’re apart.
 It’s getting over disappointments and hurts, knowing that these are present in all relationships.
 It is the realization that there is no one else in this world that you’d rather be with than the one you’re married to.
 It’s thinking of new things to do together; it’s growing old together.